A Skeptical View of SPECT Scans

 I don't doubt that many patients who visit the Amen Clinics are helped.
 The key question, however, is whether or not SPECT scanning is justifiable for most of them.
 I, personally, would not undergo the test at Dr. Amen's clinic even if it were free.
 In my opinion, based on current knowledge, the possibility of harm outweighs any potential benefit.
 Pictures showing that "this is your brain on drugs" may impress some people, but I am far more impressed by quantifiable data (such as tests of mental performance) and clinical consequences (such as improved behavior) than by nonspecific pictures of "holes" in the brain.

 This article was originally posted in 2005.
 In 2007, attorneys representing Amen complained to Dr. Stephen Barrett that it was unfairly negative.
 Our response included questions similar to those above.
 To read the answers we received and my comments on these answers, click here.
+For a more recent analysis my me, click here.

 For Additional Information